 4 Paws Kingdom is a campground for dogs who like to travel with their people (somebody’s got to drive the car … or RV).
 You can rent a site, a trailer, cabin or the piece de resistance: Barley, the ‘tiny house’ otherwise known as camping for snowflakes.
 There’s a shower, toilet, satellite TV, WiFi and air conditioning.
 That last one proved important in July.

 Sure, there’s still puttering to do in a rented cabin – dishes, cooking and sweeping (so much sweeping) – but nothing major.
 Days in the woods of reading, writing and dog walking.
 Yes, dog walking, and leash-free running and pond diving and agility course racing … which Victor didn’t do.

-Where can you camp with your dog?
+Where can you camp with your dog in North Carolina?

 You got the idea; this vacation is about the dog.
 Specifically, my cocker-cross Victor checking out the canine-centric campgrounds of 4 Paws Kingdom in Rutherfordton, North Carolina.
-4 Paws Kingdom is like Disneyland for dogs; and every well-loved high-energy mutt needs to get there at least once in their lives.
+Four Paws Kingdom is like Disneyland for dogs; and every well-loved high-energy mutt needs to get there at least once in their lives.
 Or become regulars, as some RV-lifestyle loving people are.
 Some living nearby even park their rigs all season and make this a weekend escape.
 Why?

 Well, I finally understand the appeal of family theme-parks catering to every need of the toddler: it’s easy for little people parents.
 Similarly, 4 Paws Kingdom makes everything easier for pet parents: